forestgrape/coronavirus/4_immunological/immune_system.md

   * the immune system usually is minimalist and does just as much to prevent harm but no more.
   * often tries to redirect interactions to mutual benefits.

-  > Else life forms on todays earth would be busy fighting pathogens.
+  > Else life forms on todays earth would be busy fighting pathogens and couldn't spend time on creating.
+Also interactions are often beneficial to learn and evolve.

   > Nearly all life forms on todays earth create and cooperate in a variety of forms, which indicates an evolutionary advantage of these behaviors.